Arvanaghi/CheckPlease/README.md

 I want you to **contribute** to this repository to make it truly comprehensive.
 If your implementation works, I will merge your modules into this repository within **one day**.

 ## Examples

-**PowerShell**: Check that the parent process of your payload was WinWord.exe:
+**PowerShell**: Confirm that the parent process of your payload was WinWord.exe:

 ```
 PS arvanaghi: .\parent_process.ps1 WinWord
 ```

-**Python**: Make the user click 6 times before executing your payload:
+**Python**: Make the user click 6 times before executing your payload to ensure it is not being run in an automated environment:

 ```
 arvanaghi: python click_tracker.py 6